0xPolygonMiden/miden-client/docs/cli.md

 Note that running the node locally for development is encouraged, but the endpoint can be set to point to any remote node's IP as well.

-## Example: Executing, proving and submitting transactions to the Miden node
+!!! example "Executing, proving, and submitting transactions to the Miden node"

-For a complete example on how to run the client and submit transactions to the Miden node, you can refer to the [`Getting Started`](https://0xpolygonmiden.github.io/miden-base/introduction/getting-started.html).
+    For a complete example on how to run the client and submit transactions to the Miden node, you can refer to the [`Getting started`](https://0xpolygonmiden.github.io/miden-base/introduction/getting-started.html).

 ## Reference